-Ocean Recovery Centre offers a comprehensive 28 day residential rehabilitation programme for patients suffering from fentanyl addiction.
+Ocean Recovery Centre offers a comprehensive 28 day residential rehabilitation programme for clients suffering from fentanyl addiction.
 Fentanyl is a synthetic opioid often prescribed under the ‘Actiq’ brand.
 Street names for the drug include ‘Dance Fever’ and ‘Goodfella’.
 Fentanyl is commonly consumed by way of patch or as a ‘lollypop’.
 Fentanyl is predominately used to treat ‘breakthrough’ pain.
 This is pain that ‘breaks through’ other forms of painkiller medications.
-Breakthrough pain is commonly suffered by cancer patients, those suffering from acute kidney failure and by patients who are at the end of their life.
-Fentanyl is also prescribed to patients who have built up a tolerance to painkillers such as morphine.
+Breakthrough pain is commonly suffered by cancer clients, those suffering from acute kidney failure and by clients who are at the end of their life.
+Fentanyl is also prescribed to clients who have built up a tolerance to painkillers such as morphine.

 The dangers of fentanyl addiction